Marry Me Pasta brings the delicious flavors of Marry Me Chicken to a pasta dish that’s fast, rich, and completely crave-worthy!

 - 1 cup heavy cream

-- 3/4 cup Parmesan cheese plus additional Parmesan for serving, see note 1
+- 3/4 cup Parmesan cheese plus extra for serving, see note 1

-- 1/2 cup sun-dried tomatoes packed in oil coarsely chopped
+- 1/2 cup sun-dried tomatoes in oil coarsely chopped

 - 4 packed cups baby spinach see note 2

-- Finely chopped Italian parsley or basil, for serving
+- 2 tablespoons finely chopped flat-leaf parsley or basil, for serving

 Instructions

 - Reduce heat to medium.
-Add remaining 1 tablespoon butter to the skillet.
-Once melted, add garlic.
-Cook until golden, stirring constantly, about 30 seconds.
-Pour in 1/2 cup of chicken broth.
-It should sizzle and boil; scrape up any browned bits off the bottom of the pan.
-Once this 1/2 cup is mostly evaporated, add in the other 1/2 cup.
-Stir.
+Add remaining 1 tbsp butter to the skillet.
+Once melted, stir in the garlic and cook for 30 seconds, until golden and fragrant.
+Pour in 1/2 cup of chicken broth, scraping up any browned bits.
+When it’s mostly evaporated, add the remaining 1/2 cup and stir.

 Video